pangrr/tangle/src/tangle.md

 }
 ```

+## Check Missing Base Code From Files
-2. It's possible that for some insert code there is no base code of the same file.
+It's possible that for some insert code there is no base code of the same file.
 In this case we can try to find the base code among existing code files.
 ```ts tangle.ts @functions
 function addMissingBaseCode(allCode: Code): void {
   Object.keys(allCode).forEach(filePath => {